pppppass/NumAna/Readme.md

 ## Environment

 The numerical results are all produced in a specific environment.
-The hardware configuration can be found in `hardware.txt`.
+The hardware configuration can be found in `hardware.txt`, together with versions of `gcc` and `icc`.
+Note that we apply `icc` for compilation by default.
 An Anaconda environment is set up according to `environment.yml`.

 ## Usage